AnyChart/docs.anychart.com/Stock_Charts/Series/Stick.md

 {sample}STOCK\_Stick\_02{sample}

-NFind more about setting and arranging data in Stocks in the [Stocks Data tutorial](../Data).
+Find out more about setting and arranging data in Stocks in the [Stocks Data tutorial](../Data).

-A stock can contain several series.
-There are also two ways of creating a multi-series stock: creating several series in one plot or creating several plots with a series (or several series again) in each.
-Let's create a sample with several series belong to one plot and another sample demonstrating a multi-plot stock.
+Simple multi-series chart:

 ```
 // set the series